-- Medical care or mental or physical illness, injury, or health condition; - A public health emergency (see Arizona Revised Statutes § 23-373 for more information about what qualifies as a public health emergency); and - Absence due to domestic violence, sexual violence, abuse, or stalking.
+- Medical care or mental or physical illness, injury, or health condition; - A public health emergency; and - Absence due to domestic violence, sexual violence, abuse, or stalking.

 See Arizona Revised Statutes § 23-373 for further detail concerning authorized uses for earned paid sick time and definitions of family members.